LED High Bay Lighting

 Linear High Bay Lighting

-Linear high bay lights are a more rectangular shape compared to the UFO and Pendant light’s round shape.
-They are most often used in warehouses and look very similar to LED shop lights, which are commonly used in garages and other work spaces.
-If you are looking for a linear light fixture for a room with a ceiling lower than 50 feet, we suggest looking at our LED shop lights.
+Linear high bay lights have a more rectangular, elongated fixture shape compared to the UFO and pendant lights.
+They are most often used in warehouses and look very similar to LED shop lights, which are commonly used in garages and other workspaces.
+For more practical use in work-related environments, we suggest looking at our LED shop lights.

-Linear tube lights can come in a variety of connection types including direct replacement, ballast bypass, and hybrid.
-However, we recommend direct replacement for easy installation.
+Linear tube lights come in a variety of connection types including direct replacement, ballast bypass, and hybrid.
+Direct replacement has the easiest installation, and LED retrofit kits can help streamline this process even further.

 Recommended Reading